gauri6283334695-netizen/WebCSE/README.md

 A Blockchain-based Secure Voting System

 ##  Problem Statement
-Traditional voting systems suffer from issues such as lack of transparency, vote tampering, duplicate voting, and centralized control.
-This project aims to build a secure, transparent, and tamper-proof voting system using blockchain technology while maintaining a simple web-based user experience.
+Usually voting systems suffer from issues such as lack of transparency, vote tampering, duplicate voting, and centralized control.
+This project aims to build a secure, transparent voting system using blockchain technology while maintaining a simple web-based user experience.

 ##  Project Overview
 HashedVoice is a full-stack decentralized voting application where: